|

 Along the trail to the Wolf House, there's a turnoff to the

 knoll where Jack London is buried.
-(He died in 1916.)
+(He died at the ranch in 1916.)
 It's a lovely peaceful

 spot.
 Most touching are the graves of two pioneer children, David and Lillie